avaneev/biteopt/README.md

 this method (this test function is solved by this method, but requires a lot of iterations).
-In practice, however, rogue optimums can be considered as undesired outliers that rely on unstable parameter values (if such parameters are used in real-world system that has a certain parameter value precision, a system may leave the "rogue" optimal regime easily).
+In practice, however, rogue optimums can be considered as undesired outliers that rely on unstable parameter values (if such parameters are used in a real-world system that has a certain parameter value precision, a system may leave the "rogue" optimal regime easily).

 To a small degree, this method is immune to noise in the objective function.
 While this method was designed to be applied to continuous functions, it is